-- Cancer is the number one disease killing children from age six months to young adulthood.
+- Cancer is the number one disease killing children.

-- Childhood cancer occurs regularly, randomly and spares no ethnic group, socioeconomic class or geographic region.
+- Childhood cancer occurs regularly, and randomly and spares no ethnic group, socioeconomic class, or geographic region.

 - Unlike adult cancers, the causes of most childhood cancers are still unknown and are not linked to lifestyle and environmental risk factors.

-- The incidence of childhood cancer is highest in the first five years of life, between zero and four years of age.
+- The incidence of childhood cancer is highest in the first five years of life.
+Children under the age of four are twice as likely to be newly diagnosed than children ages five to 14.

-- Among infants, zero to one year old, the most common malignant cancers are neuroblastomas, followed by leukemias and central nervous system tumours.
+- Among infants, zero to one year old, the most common malignant cancers are neuroblastomas, leukemias and central nervous system tumours.

 - Advances in cancer research and treatments have significantly improved the chances of survival for children in resource-rich countries like Canada.

-- In Canada today, 83 per cent of children diagnosed with cancer survive.
+- In Canada today, nearly 84 per cent of children diagnosed with cancer survive.

 - Survival often comes at a price.
-Despite advances in research, over 75 per cent of children who survive cancer live with permanent side effects, which may include but are not limited to, deafness, blindness, growth issues, motor impairments, cognitive difficulties, organ failure, heart, kidney and fertility issues, psychological, neurological and endocrine disorders.
+Despite advances in research, two-thirds of children who survive cancer live with permanent side effects, which may include but are not limited to, deafness, blindness, growth issues, motor impairments, cognitive difficulties, organ failure, heart, kidney, and fertility issues, psychological, neurological and endocrine disorders.

 - Although advances in research have improved the chances of survival, many children still die from the disease.
 High-risk cancers, including those of the central nervous system, certain leukemias, neuroblastomas and bone cancers, still have relatively low survival rates, between seven and 31 per cent.

-- Childhood cancer is consistently underfunded, accounting for only five per cent of all cancer research funding in Canada today.
+- Childhood cancer is consistently underfunded, accounting for only seven per cent of all cancer research funding in Canada today.

 A third of these conditions are severe or life-threatening.